dgamboa/foodtrucks-backend/README.md

 ```

 ### Design Document
+I like to start projects by getting organized with a simple but comprehensive design document.
 If you want to check out the design document for this project, [you can do so here](https://docs.google.com/document/d/1cMJlgD5KXnG-g7INizGB3Nw5yVL2T7lfs1kYAw9v3Vo/edit?usp=sharing).

 ### Developer Instructions
 You might be interested in using this backend to create your own.
 If so, feel free to follow these instructions and post what you build!